+The BOOK REVIEWS at Finding God Among Us focus on Christian books - adult and children, fiction and nonfiction.
+We're proud to be included in the Top 50 Christian Book Review Bloggers.
 I chose to read an ARC from Shadow Mountain Publishing.
 This review is my honest opinion.

 Dale Van Atta is a New York Times best-selling author and journalist who has been nominated five times for the Pulitzer Prize.
 For more than a decade, he co-authored the world’s most widely syndicated news column appeared in the Washington Post and nearly 1,000 other newspapers, reaching 50 million readers.
 Please refer Mr. Van Atta's AUTHOR PAGE to learn more.

 If you like this book, here are other inspirational life stories you might enjoy: These are my books, but they fit with this theme.